 With the likely increase in remote work, companies will have to prepare in various ways to avoid cybersecurity risks or interruptions to business.

-As the coronavirus (COVID-19) continues to spread uncertainty regarding routine business operations, employee safety stands as a top concern for employers ... as does IT security.
+As the coronavirus (COVID-19) continues to spread uncertainty regarding routine business operations, employee safety stands as a top concern for employers ... as does network management and IT security.

 One solution many businesses are turning to is recommending employees to work from home to avoid potential illnesses.
 To help ease the burden on businesses, Microsoft, Google, LogMeIn, GoMeet Online Meetings, Cisco Webex, and Zoom are providing free remote working tools.